 What is a Consultation?

 Students and faculty can make an appointment for an initial consultation.
 Meeting with a Counselor lasts about 15-60 minutes.
-During this time the Counselor will determine if the services requested are available through the Counseling Services Center or an outside community resource.
+During this time, the Counselor will determine if Counseling Services or an outside community resource can best help.
 You may also be asked to fill out confidential forms.

 We are committed to the full access and inclusion of all qualified students in SVI programs.
-Our school facilitates reasonable accommodations for students with a qualifying disability or a temporary medical condition while maintaining institutional standards.
+Our school makes reasonable accommodations for students with a qualifying disability or a temporary medical condition while keeping institutional standards.
 Our office will:

-- Collaborate with Seattle Central College when there are issues of accommodations.
+- Work with Seattle Central College when there are issues of accommodations.

-- Attempt to assist the student in obtaining the proper documentation evidence of a disability, such as an Individual Educational Plan (IEP) which is necessary to receive services.
+- Help students get the proper documentation of a disability, such as an Individual Educational Plan (IEP), which is necessary to receive services.

-- Develop an accommodation plan for you to ensure necessary and appropriate classroom accommodations.
+- Develop a plan for you to get classroom accommodations.

 Privacy & Confidentiality